opendataforgood/dataforgood_restyling/Roadmap.md

 These are things that won't be supported by Telescope's core, but would make good ideas for packages.

-- Image Upload (ability to upload an image or file with each post).
+- Image Upload (ability to upload an image or file with each post)

+test Vicens adding content into opendataforgood repository.